-I have no plan on dictating what is “fake news” or not, but the severity of the wildfires in Australia and tornadoes in Nashville may not be the last time we see natural disasters of that magnitude.
-Without any drastic change in emissions, the unpredictable temperatures, extreme weather events, and longer, hotter summers are inevitably our future.
+I have no plan on dictating what is “fake news” or not, but the severity of the wildfires across the United States and Australia, and tornadoes across the midwest may not be the last time we see natural disasters of that magnitude.
+Without any drastic change in emissions, the unpredictable temperatures, extreme weather events, and longer, hotter and drier summers are inevitably our future.

 It's to no surprise that as humans we are in “flight or fight” mode- emphasis on flight.
 We’re already starting to contemplate whether we should move based on places we think will be less affected by the inevitable climate change.

-Some local governments in minor cities are even marketing themselves as “climate change havens”.
+Some local governments in smaller cities are even marketing themselves as “climate change havens”.
 But is advertising that way realistic?

 Probably not.
 It could lead to issues with both the cities being fled from and the cities being fled to.
 Depending on how quickly people are migrating, it could lead to housing, infrastructure, and industry issues, so as it booms the economy in one city it could then hinder the other.